GG1627/CEN_Group_7_Project/README.md

 ## 📖 Overview

-**CEN_Group_7_Project** is a collaborative web application designed to provide a seamless user experience using modern web technologies.
-This project integrates front-end and back-end tools to streamline development, deployment, and performance.
+**Car Cost** is a web application that helps users explore and compare car prices with ease.
+Built using modern web technologies, it offers a smooth user experience and features like car search, price sorting, and the ability to save favorites.
+The project is designed with both functionality and performance in mind, making it a reliable tool for anyone looking to make informed car-buying decisions.

 ---